edu777art/edu777art/README.md

-# 👋 Hi, I'm Eduardo Grijalva

-I'm a **Senior Software Engineer** and **Software Architect** with 12+ years of experience designing, building, and scaling distributed systems, cloud-native applications, and secure APIs.
+**Senior Software Engineer** and **Software Architect** with 12+ years of experience designing, building, and scaling distributed systems, cloud-native applications, and secure APIs.
 I work across the stack—specializing in Java (8–21), Node.js/NestJS, React, GCP, AWS, and high-impact DevOps pipelines using Terraform, Docker, and GitHub Actions.

 I enjoy solving complex problems with clean architecture, guiding engineering teams, and designing resilient and scalable solutions that drive business outcomes.
 ---